mburnamfink/Scum-Villany-RPG/player_sheets/Josiah_Weatherly_Mystic.md

 # Rival

-Brother, who was ambitious and became a politician
+Jared Weatherly, Josiah's older brother, who was so filled with ambition he became the governor of New California.
+Far from beloved for his Xenophobic policies.

+# Vice

+Faith
+Stupor

 # Action Dots
+(four points starting)

+Attune 2
+Study 1
+Doctor 1

 # Items - Heavy Load 7

+- Fine melee weapon - a Jian, a taoist sword
-- Offerings
+- Offerings - Rice wine, salt, a candle

-- Outdated religious outfit
+- Outdated religious outfit - a deep purple long robe

-- Precursor artifact
+- Precursor artifact - a Viennese music box from Earth, circa 1890.
+It can serve as a distraction

-- Trappings of religion
+- Trappings of religion - Yin Yang pendant

-- Memento of your travels (doesn't count for load)
+- Memento of your travels (doesn't count for load) -  a magic cat figurine

-- MedKit

-- Illicit drugs (doesn't count for load)

-- Fine melee weapon

--